This post may contain affiliate links. Please read the disclaimer.

 Sensory activities are key for the development of the brain for toddlers and preschoolers in the early years of their childhood.

-Because children use their senses to exploring the world around them.
+Because children use their senses to explore the world around them.
 You’ve often seen babies try to touch things to explore them.

 Sensory play is not just limited to tactile activities (touch-related), It also involves using 5 senses – touch, smell, sight, taste, and hearing.
 Also the vestibular sense (balance) and proprioceptive sense (body movement).